 I think one of the reasons farm sinks are fashionable at the moment is because QUALITY has become fashionable.

-Farm sinks have been around for generations and have a sort of ageless appeal for me.
+Farm sinks have been around for generations and have a sort of timeless appeal for me.

-While they are certainly popular for vintage, rustic, country, traditional and farmhouse kitchens at the moment, I attribute such popularity to how practical they are in daily life.
+While they are certainly popular for vintage, rustic, country, traditional and modern farmhouse kitchens at the moment, I attribute such popularity to their practicality for modern daily life.

-There aren’t many design elements in our home that deliver on function and good looks the way this sink does.
+There simply aren’t many design elements in our home that can boast the function and good looks this sink delivers.

 3. What sort of base cabinet do I need?